Flipnote-Collective/kwz-parser/readme.md

-Experimental decoder and utilities for Flipnote Studio 3D's .kwz animation format.
+Experimental decoder and utilities (image/video conversion, etc) for Flipnote Studio 3D's .kwz animation format.
 Frames can be decoded without any problems, however audio still needs some work.

 All scripts were written for Python 3.7 and require the [numpy](http://www.numpy.org/) module to be installed.